PrefectHQ/prefect/docs/tutorials/deployments.md

 prefect orion start
 ```

 Open the UI at [http://127.0.0.1:4200/](http://127.0.0.1:4200/) and click **Deployments** to see any deployments you've created.
 You may need to click the **Show all deployments** button to see deployments with no schedule like the one you just created.
-(The default [filters](/ui/filters/) display scheduled deployments.)
+(The default [filters](/ui/filters/) display deployments with scheduled runs.)

 ![Deployments are listed on the Deployments page of the Orion UI](/img/tutorials/my-first-deployment.png)